Terms of Engagement

 Retention and disposal of documents

-If you uplift your files or other documents at any time, we may make copies of these files and documents before they are uplifted.
+If you wish to uplift your files or other documents from us at any time, we may make and retain copies of these files and documents before they are uplifted.

 You may terminate our engagement at any time by written notice to us.